-West starts with an initial lead of the 10 of hearts.
+East starts the hand with an initial lead of the 10 of hearts.
 East trumps in with the ace.
 This was the last thing the maker wanted to see.

-The worst possible play would be to overtrump with the right.
+Overtrumping with the right is often an invitation for a euchre.
+The first thing you need to do is give up on trying to make your lone call.
+It is highly unlikely that will happen.
 Instead, it's time for a 'plan b'.
-The first thing to do is give up on trying to make the lone.
-It's highly unlikely that will happen.
-However, with a little luck, you should be able to salvage a point out of the hand.
-The queen of diamonds can't help now.
-Here's a good chance to get rid your hand of it.
-The opponents have one trick.
+With a little luck, you still should be able to salvage a point.
+Because queen of diamonds can't help much, this would be a good chance to rid your hand of it.

 Now West, seeing that the maker just threw off a diamond, leads back the 9 of diamonds.
 The maker(S) takes the trick with the ace.
-The maker's next lead is the ace of clubs.
-The hope of course, is to have it go through.
-If not, it will draw out some trump.
-The ace does walk.
-This gives the maker's team their first trick.
+That gives him one trick.

-Next the maker leads the right.
-Everyone follows suit.
-That's the makers second trick.
+Next, the maker leads the right.
+Everyone follows suit and that gives him a second trick.